Lack of sleep causes fatigue and can have a negative impact on your overall health and well-being.

 Common symptoms of urinary tract infections (UTIs) include pain or burning during urination, or the feeling or needing to urinate urgently or frequently.
 But UTIs can also cause fatigue and weakness.

 If you suspect a UTI, see your doctor.
-The usual treatment for a UTI is antibiotics, which should cure the condition in a week or two, alleviating the fatigue and the other symptoms.
+The usual treatment for a UTI is antibiotics, which should cure the condition rapidly, alleviating the fatigue and the other symptoms.

 Diabetes can cause fatigue with either high or low blood sugars.
 When your sugars are high, they remain in the bloodstream instead of being used for energy, which makes you feel fatigued.
-Low blood sugar (glucose) means you may not have enough fuel for energy, also causing fatigue.
+Low blood sugar (blood glucose) means you may not have enough fuel for energy, also causing fatigue.

 If you are a person with diabetes, it is important to manage your disease.
 Your doctor will often recommend lifestyle changes including diet and exercise.
 You may also be prescribed insulin or other diabetes medications to help you control your blood sugar levels.